War in Ukraine sees Ireland reckon with its policy of neutrality

 Ireland held its first Consultative Forum on International Security Policy in June 2023 to discuss the future of Ireland’s neutrality and defence policy, including the Triple Lock.

-In the weeks leading up to this forum, it elicited many strong reactions, Ireland’s President Michael D Higgins, who occupies a largely ceremonial role, accused the government of “playing with fire” by launching a debate about military neutrality and the possibility of joining NATO.
+In the weeks leading up to this forum, it elicited many strong reactions.
+Ireland’s President Michael D Higgins, who occupies a largely ceremonial role, accused the government of “playing with fire” by launching a debate about military neutrality and the possibility of joining NATO.

 Irish Prime Minister Leo Varadkar responded the following day, insisting “once again” that Ireland was going to remain militarily neutral and is “not going to apply for NATO membership or membership of any military alliance”.